Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/12_bdd_path_sensitivity.typ

 #reading-path(path: "implementation")

-In @ch-domain-combinations, we established the theory of *Trace Partitioning* and *Reduced Products*.
+@ch-domain-combinations established the theory of *Trace Partitioning* and *Reduced Products*.
-Now, we will implement the "Killer Feature" of our analyzer.
-We will use Binary Decision Diagrams (BDDs) as the trace partitioning domain.
+We now implement the "Killer Feature": using Binary Decision Diagrams (BDDs) as the trace partitioning domain.

-This architecture solves the "Diamond Problem" (loss of precision at join points).
-It maintains separate abstract states for different execution paths, efficiently compressed by the BDD.
+This architecture solves the "Diamond Problem" (loss of precision at join points) by maintaining separate abstract states for different execution paths, efficiently compressed by the BDD.

 == The BDD Product Domain